vgteam/libbdsg/docs/rst/tutorial.rst

 Each graph implementation knows how to read files in its respective file format.

-For example, provided that data has been serialized in ODGI format, it is possible to read it directly from a file with :class:`bdsg.bdsg.ODGI`.
-Download a `*.odgi file` and load it into python with:
+For example, provided that data has been serialized in PackedGraph format, it is possible to read it directly from a file with :class:`bdsg.bdsg.PackedGraph`.
+Download :download:`this graph <../exdata/cactus-brca2.pg>` and load it into python with:

 .. code-block:: python

-        from bdsg.bdsg import ODGI
+        from bdsg.bdsg import PackedGraph
-        brca2 = ODGI()
+        brca2 = PackedGraph()
-        brca2.load("cactus-brca2.odgi")
+        brca2.deserialize("cactus-brca2.pg")

 We can poke around this data and get the sequence of the path with: